mtrudel/basicboxen/README.md

 choice (see below for a discussion of best practices with Capistrano based deployment to a basic boxen).

+This project also includes role definitions for mongodb and elasticsearch, though they're disabled by default.
+To enable them, add the `mongodb` and/or `elasticsearch` roles to `nodes/all_in_one.json` and `Vagrantfile` as needed.
+Defaults for both are very conservative and will likely require tweaking; see the relevant files in `roles/` for more information.

+*IMPORTANT*: The mongodb recipe included here doesn't restrict the daemon's IP binding, so your mongo connection will be open to the world.
+This is a limitation of the mongodb cookbook being used, and is going to be rectified shortly.

 ### What does this *not* get you (yet)

 This box is missing a few key pieces for production use.
 Most notably it does